kannanjayachandran/Full-Stack-Data-Science/01. Programming Fundamentals & Python/Computer_Science_Fundamentals/Readme.md

 ![Computer science poster](./img/main_poster.png)

+Computer science is the study of algorithms, computational systems, and the principles underlying the design of computer hardware and software.
+It encompasses a wide range of topics, including data structures, algorithms, computer architecture, programming languages, operating systems, artificial intelligence, and more.

 ## Theoretical computer science

 It is a branch of computer science that deals with the formal study of algorithms, computational models, and computational problems. *It focuses on exploring the theoretical limits of what can be computed efficiently.*